LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/Medallia/introduction.md

 ### Bot Configuration

 #### Authentication

 Third-Party Bots uses an App Installation for authentication.
 This app installation will be generated in the initial configuration step for Medallia mentioned above.
 Ask your LivePerson account representative for the ID and secret of the App Installation needed to authenticate against the LP Medallia Adapter.

-The following Dialogflow CX information should be provided to LivePerson:
+The following Medallia information should be provided to LivePerson:

 <table>
   <thead>